-Nancy,Â or rather Fancy Nancy as her readers know her, is the mother runner behind Living the Dream.
-She started the blog in 2009 after the birth of her daughter as a way to keep herself accountable while she worked off the baby weight.
-She is a wife, mom of two, and an ESL teacher on Cape Cod, MA who spends her days living the life God has blessed her with.
-With a marathon (Boston 07), 20 half-marathons, and countless 5ks and 10ks under her belt, she has dedicated her life to fitness and being an example of health for those she loves.
+Nancy,Â or rather Fancy Nancy as her readers know her, is the real-life person behind Living the Dream.
+She started her blog in 2009 after the birth of her daughter as a way to keep herself accountable while she worked off the baby weight.
+She is a wife, mom of two little ladies (5 and 1), and an ESL teacher on Cape Cod, MA.
+As a busy working mom it would be easy to not find time for fitness, but running keeps her not only healthy but sane.Â When Momâ€™s sweating, everyone is happy!
+With a marathon (Boston 07), 31 half-marathons, and countless 5ks and 10ks under her belt, she has dedicated her life to fitness and being an example of health for those she loves.

 Jessica M is a thirty-something mother runner to three crazy (but very lovable) young boys and a lazy greyhound, living the beach life on Cape Cod.
 She was once asked whether she runs to keep up with the boys or to run away, and she says itâ€™s a little of both!